 Career Technical Education provides a program of study that involves a multi-year sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers.
 The California Department of Education (CDE) currently recognizes 15 industry sectors; each sector contains several pathways.
 A complete guide may be found under the CDE's adopted CTE Framework (link), and additional information is available on the CDE's website (link).

 Fifth CTEFP Funding Cycle Key Dates

 With the passage of Proposition 51, an additional $500 million has been made available for the CTEFP.
 Therefore, the State Allocation Board (Board) approved regulatory amendments to establish additional funding cycles, as well as other amendments, for the CTEFP on August 23, 2017.

 Applications for CTEFP funding occur in two stages.
 First the applicant submits a grant application to CDE.
 Upon receipt of a passing score, the applicant may submit a funding application to the OPSC.
 OPSC and CDE Staff collaborated to develop the schedule listed below for the fifth funding cycle of the CTEFP:

-- Grant Application scores published by CDE January 24, 2018.
+- CDE will mail Grant Application scores by January 24, 2019

 - Application for Career Technical Education Facility Funding (Form SAB 50-10) due to OPSC by close of business February 15, 2019.